 Climate change is starting to affect businesses worldwide.
-Enterprises are struggling with the effects of natural disasters, or expensive investments brought on by stricter environmental regulations.
+Enterprises are struggling with the effects of natural disasters and expensive investments brought on by stricter environmental regulations.
 While these effects are already being felt and discussed, the issue of how we talk about the environment has been neglected.
 The right choice of words, accurate translation of our messages, and proper localization give us the biggest chance to reach wider audiences and cause real change.

 When discussing climate change, we often hear about alarming reports of excessive plastic pollution, which will weigh more than all fish in the ocean by 2050.
 We also hear about how cities like New York and London will be flooded.

 While these claims are grounded in scientific fact, for many people, these threats are too distant and therefore do not mobilize people to take action.
 This is also true when we hear about damage in places that are located on the other side of the globe—it feels like the problem doesn’t concern us.

 This is, of course, a huge mistake.
 Climate change is already affecting the entire globe, and the effects of potential disasters will be the most tragic for countries that are not prepared for them.

 According to the Notre Dame Global Adaptation Index, the safest places to live in the future will be Scandinavia.
 On the other hand, the most vulnerable are countries within Africa, South and Southeast Asia, Latin America, and the Pacific Islands.

 Therefore, to build eco-consciousness, promote good practices and introduce real changes, actions on various levels are needed: